 When you decide to use the cloud service of a vendor, you’re handing off your core business technology to an external company.
 It’s not easy and requires a lot of trust in the vendor.

-Vendor lock-in means lost opportunities
+Cloud vendor lock-in = lost opportunities

 You’re bound to always find another VM shape of similar capabilities that costs less than the one you’re currently using.
-And this is only today – just think about the options available in 5, 10, or 15 years from now!
+And this is only today – just think about the options available 5, 10, or 15 years from now!

 So let’s say that you’ve been using Google Cloud and you spot a great cloud service pricing.
 Taking advantage of it isn’t going to be easy because before you know it, you’ll be locked into your cloud provider.